The Perfect Polished Edge for Your Woodland Path

 -

-Textural Sophistication: The smooth, slightly wavy foliage provides a fine-textured contrast to the broader, coarser leaves of giant hosta varieties.
+Textural Sophistication: Smooth, slightly wavy foliage provides a fine-textured contrast to the broader, coarser leaves of giant hosta varieties.

 -

-Late Summer Interest: Produces elegant, 40-centimetre scapes topped with bell-shaped, lavender-purple flowers that attract pollinators to the shade garden.
+Late Summer Blooms: Produces elegant 40 cm scapes topped with bell-shaped lavender-purple flowers that attract pollinators to the shade garden.

 | Feature |